Skip to contents

 y_pred

-Vector of decisions/assignments, one per individual.
+Vector of decisions / assignments per individual.

 group